AaltoSciComp/scicomp-docs/aalto/zulip.rst

   - Enter your message and send.

-Others (or you...) can split or join topics if they want by going to "edit message".
+Others (or you...) can split or join topics if they want by going to "edit message", so there is no risk of doing something wrong.
 Don't worry, just ask!

 By being organized, you can get both the benefits of quick chat with the organization of not missing anything.